polterguy/phosphorusfive/README.md

 probably used to from before.

-In fact, the above "Hello World" example, is simply an invocation to an Active Event, who's name is *[create-literal-widget]*, which happens to take a set of arguments, that allows you to create an Ajax control on your page, which once clicked, changes its own "innerHTML", through the *[innerValue]* property.
+In fact, the above "Hello World" example, is simply an invocation to an Active Event, who's name is *[create-literal-widget]*, which happens to take a set of arguments, that allows you to create an Ajax control on your page, which once clicked, changes its "innerHTML", through the *[innerValue]* property.

-To understand its abilities, realize that also the *[controls]* parts of the "CMS", which is a complete Visual IDE, with RAD development qualities, is entirely created using "Hyperlisp" and "p5.lambda".
-To see its powers, choose to for instance edit the pre-existing page called "Email Harvester - Rater" and try to click around on the design surface, and watch how the surface changes, and allows you to build your apps, and a "RAD environment".

-Of course, creating apps in a "RAD environment" is _optional_, and you can completely ditch the Visual IDE if you wish, and develop your apps 100% completely in p5.lambda, or even C# if you wish for that matter.
-What you will discover though, is that most of the problems you need to implement, before starting on your "domain problems", are already implemented for you, out of the box in P5.

 ## Features

 P5 contains a whole range of features, which are all optional to use, and can be "cherry picked" from when creating your apps.
-Below is a non-exhaustive list of these features.
+Below is an example of some of these features.

 * p5.ajax, an Ajax library for ASP.NET that builds on top of "Web Forms"
 * p5.core, the main Active Event design pattern implementation that allows you to raise and handle Active Events